osvaldjr/easy-cucumber/README.md

     Suppose you have a feature called `pokemon.feature` and your application had an GET method, wich receives a query string for search pokemons and integrates with an external dependency responsible for returning available pokemons matching your query param

     ```gherkin
-    Given A have a mock for dependency pokemon-detail for pokemon-service
+    Given A have a mock pokemon-detail for dependency pokemon-service
     ```
     Using this step, you should put two files named `pokemon-detail-request.json` and `pokemon-detail-response.json` in your `resources/data/pokemon/mocks` folder.
 Easy cucumber will look to them in order to setup mock server for your application dependency.
     - **`pokemon` in folder path**: the name of your feature file